 Online Master of Science in Management: Acquisition and Supply Chain Management

 The University of Maryland’s online program, “University College,” offers one of the best online master’s degrees in operations and supply chain management – especially for military personnel.
-In fact, in 2011 the Council of College and Military Educators gave the school the “Institution Award” for its commitment to helping servicepeople and their families.
+In fact, the Council of College and Military Educators gave the school the “Institution Award” for its commitment to helping servicepeople and their families.
 The graduate program, which is an M.S. accompanied by a specialty in Acquisition and Supply Chain Management, is meant for professionals already involved in contract administration and procurement.
 Graduates can work as logistics specialists or analysts, purchasers or buyers, contract officers, or in other related fields.

 Tuition: $8,244/yr (In-state) $11,862/yr (Out-of-state)